alibaba/GraphScope/docs/flex/interactive/tools/cypher_shell.md

 GraphScope interactive is compatible with the existing neo4j cypher ecosystem.
 Users can use Cypher Shell as a client to connect to the database service and submit queries for execution.

 ## Downloading
-We currenly only support Cypher Shell version 4.4.22.
+We currently only support Cypher Shell version 4.4.22.
 You can download from the [official release](https://dist.neo4j.org/cypher-shell/cypher-shell-4.4.22.zip).

 ## Usage